FigureTechnologies/digital-currency-consortium/smart-contract/README.md

 Let's say `bank1` wants to reduce their supply of reserve tokens.
 Members can burn their tokens, but only the amount they currently hold in their account.

-So, before burn, `user1` redeems their `centiusdx` for cash/fiat by transferring those tokens to `bank1`.
+So, before burn, `user1` redeems their `usdf.local` for cash/fiat by transferring those tokens to `bank1`.

 ```bash